ZHeCensus/api-docs/_pages/examples/mapbox-choropleth.md

 <div id="map"></div>
 ```

-In a script tag after the map div, we initialize the map.
+In a script tag after the map div, we initialize the map with mapbox accessToken you can get from [here](https://docs.mapbox.com/api/accounts/#tokens){:target="\_blank"}

 ```js
 mapboxgl.accessToken = "<your access token here>";